wellcontent/wellcontent.github.io/_posts/2022-08-11-improve-accessibility-user-experience-twitch.md

 Closed captions make streams easier to follow for people with any hearing issues.
 And for those who need/want to watch the stream muted.

 There are multiple Extensions on Twitch that allow for closed captioning.
-These include [Stream Closed Captioner](https://dashboard.twitch.tv/extensions/h1ekceo16erc49snp0sine3k9ccbh9-1.6.4) and [Closed Captions for Streams](https://dashboard.twitch.tv/extensions/xxwoffr2lnpxrgpq228mawvdgxetip-1.0.1).
+These include [Stream Closed Captioner](https://dashboard.twitch.tv/extensions/h1ekceo16erc49snp0sine3k9ccbh9-1.6.4){:target="\_blank" rel="noopener noreferrer"} and [Closed Captions for Streams](https://dashboard.twitch.tv/extensions/xxwoffr2lnpxrgpq228mawvdgxetip-1.0.1){:target="\_blank" rel="noopener noreferrer"}.

 The downside of these extensions is that they show as either an Overlay or Component.
 An Overlay Extension displays on top of the whole video as a transparent overlay.
 A Component Extension displays as part of the video, taking up part of the screen.
 Viewers can hide Component Extensions, while they can't hide Overlays.[^1]

-Instead, consider using the [Cloud Closed Captioning](https://obsproject.com/forum/resources/closed-captioning-via-google-speech-recognition.833/) plugin for OBS.
+Instead, consider using the [Cloud Closed Captioning](https://obsproject.com/forum/resources/closed-captioning-via-google-speech-recognition.833/){:target="\_blank" rel="noopener noreferrer"} plugin for OBS.
 This is my personal favorite.
 Viewers can turn the captions on or off in the stream video player itself.
 Font, size, and color can be fully customized by the viewer.
 It allows the viewer more control over captions, which is why I like this plugin.

-If you want to display closed captions natively on stream (so as an overlay within your broadcasting software), consider using [Pixel Chat](https://pixelchat.tv/) or [Web Captioner](https://webcaptioner.com/).
+If you want to display closed captions natively on stream (so as an overlay within your broadcasting software), consider using [Pixel Chat](https://pixelchat.tv/){:target="\_blank" rel="noopener noreferrer"} or [Web Captioner](https://webcaptioner.com/){:target="\_blank" rel="noopener noreferrer"}.

 Speech recognition software is not always as sophisticated as it could be.
 Nonetheless, captions are a good tool to make streams more accessible.